-- 1.1 Physical inputs like processed raw materials, intermediate goods, machines, and buildings. - 1.2 Human inputs of a produced character like technical knowledge (available in books, USB sticks etc.) and human capital.
+- 1.1 Physical inputs like processed raw materials, other intermediate goods, machines, and buildings. - 1.2 Human inputs of a produced character in the form of technical knowledge (available in books, USB sticks etc.) and human capital.
 The second category includes: